Research on Toxic Chemicals in Baby Products

 Crib.
 My baby's bed frame is made of solid wood.
 Manufactured wood off-gasses formaldehyde.
 Click here to read more about avoiding formaldehyde in furniture.

 Nursing pillows.
 I used to have a nursing pillow made of polyurethane foam treated with flame retardant chemicals.
-Now I have two nursing pillows made of natural materials with no flame retardants chemicals.
-Click here to read my review of natural nursing pillows.
+Now I have two a Blessed Nest Organic Nesting Pillow (filled with buckwheat hulls) and an Organic Caboose Nursing Pillow (organic cotton filling) -- both free of flame retardants chemicals.
+Click here to read my full review of natural nursing pillows.

 Co-sleeper/ Bassinet/ Portable crib.
 I no longer use one.
 Portable cribs are almost universally made of plastic, synthetic fabrics, and polyurethane foam treated with flame retardant, waterproofing, and stain resistant chemicals.
 If you frequently use a portable crib or bassinet, avoid putting your baby directly on the surface of the pad (use a wool pad or cotton sheet over the pad) or you might consider purchasing a Greenguard certified mattress for your bassinet.